 1. Come to class.
 In lectures, I will not simply rehash what is in your readings.
-Although what I talk about will correspond to your readings, I assume that you can read well at this point and don't need me to read it for you.
+Although what I talk about will be related to your readings, I assume that you can read well at this point and don't need me to read it for you.
 Also, that would be really boring.
-I will usually take something that your textbook has mentioned briefly and expand on it.
 That means that when you are taking notes in class, your goal should be to summarize what I say, not what is on the PPT.
 You'll get those online anyways!